 Our Community Focus

-While much of our training occurs within these tremendous facilities, the focus of the training we provide remains steadfastly focused on the local community.
+While much of our training occurs within these great facilities, the focus of our training remains steadfastly focused on the local community.
 In fact, key facets of our residents’ training are embedded within—and in collaboration with—the Durham community.
 These include a longitudinal, once weekly experience working within a community-based clinic; the requirement that residents complete a two-year, community-engaged scholarly project; our consistent support of community initiatives, such as mobile COVID-19 testing units and active support for the Black Lives Matter movement; and the direct support and education we receive from the department’s Director of Health Equity.
-As such, we conceptualize our residency program as a bridge that connects Duke Health and all that it has to offer with a local community that often struggles to fully access it.
+As such, we conceptualize our residency program as a bridge that connects Duke Health and all that it has to offer with a local community that may lack the ability to fully access it.

 Our Learning Environment